BigheadSMZ/TotKMods/README.md

 - Links to all mods, their creator, and their licenses are provided.
 - With all that said, if a mod creator does not wish to have their mods included, I will remove them from future packs and instead just provide users with a link to the mod in their place IF I find their argument reasonable.
 Something like "I don't want my mod in there because I don't like you" or "this just creates confusion or competition" is not a good reason to deprive users of choice.
 While removing mods would be less convenient for everyone, I intend to comply with the authors and their respective mods and licenses.
 - With all that legalese out of the way, I hope this is useful to you, the user who has downloaded this modpack.

+# Aspect Ratio Mods
+- I am not supplying Aspect Ratio mods as there is a fantastic tool by [fayaz12g](https://github.com/fayaz12g) to generate a mod using your preferred aspect ratio, a controller mod, and a black screen fix.
+That tool is called [Any Aspect Ratio](https://github.com/fayaz12g/totk-aar) and can be used as an alternative to the controller/black screen fix mods found here, on gamebanana, or anywhere else.
+Currently modifying aspect ratios can be complicating due to several romfs mods all attempting to edit the same files.
+This tool easily solves that problem by editing them all at once!

 # Notice
 - I do not create these mods, I am merely offering them in a way that is simple for the user to make use of.
 Take any issues with the mods themselves to their respective creators.